Good Community Etiquette and Behavior

 - Be responsive.
 If an SCN member has answered your question, please mark the answer as "helpful” or “correct”.
 Mark the discussion as “answered,” so that other members can find the answers more easily.

 - Don’t copy / paste other’s content.
 Make sure your content is original and unique.
 Don't cross-post (create multiple copies of the same content)

-- Report rule violations: Click the abuse button if you believe an SCN member is violating the rules of engagement.
-For more details on this, read Reporting Abuses and Notifying Moderator on SCN.
+- Report rule violations: Click the alert moderator button if you believe an SCN member is violating the rules of engagement.
+For more details on this, read Alerting Moderators and Reporting Abuses on SCN.